r-grandorder/tri-hermes/en/pages/prologue.md

 **F：P.A.
 System</b>
 Aaagh!
 Ow, owww...!Ah...
 Aah...
-Ghnnn...!</span>
+Ghnnn...!

 **F：P.A.
 System</b>
 ...Why.
-Why do things always turn out like this?Why do they always turn on me in the end!?</span>
+Why do things always turn out like this?Why do they always turn on me in the end!?

 **F：P.A.
 System</b>
 This always happens to me!
-Always!Nothing's changed at all...!</span>
+Always!Nothing's changed at all...!

 **F：P.A.
 System</b>
 No matter where I go, no matter what I try, I was always an outcast.
 A loser.
-A social leper.</span>
+A social leper.

 **F：P.A.
 System</b>
 I knew what everyone was thinking!
 I knew they all hated me!
-But what was I supposed to do about it!?</span>
+But what was I supposed to do about it!?

 **F：P.A.
 System</b>
-I don't know WHY they hated me!I don't know HOW to get people to like me!</span>
+I don't know WHY they hated me!I don't know HOW to get people to like me!

 **F：P.A.
 System</b>
-But I tried!I did the best I could!</span>
+But I tried!I did the best I could!

 **F：P.A.
 System</b>
-I never had my sights set on first place, you know?I would've been happy with second or third!</span>
+I never had my sights set on first place, you know?I would've been happy with second or third!

 **F：P.A.
 System</b>
 But, haha, just look at how things turned out.Forget third!
-I didn't even end up placing at all!</span>
+I didn't even end up placing at all!

 **F：P.A.
 System</b>
 Ah...
 Ow, owww!Stop it!
-Stop iiit!</span>
+Stop iiit!

 **F：P.A.
 System</b>
 Dammit!
-After a life of failure, I thought this would finally, FINALLY be my shot at success...!</span>
+After a life of failure, I thought this would finally, FINALLY be my shot at success...!

 **F：P.A.
 System</b>
 But a loser is all I'll ever be, no matter where I go or what I do.
 Dammit...
-Dammit...!!!</span>
+Dammit...!!!

 **F：P.A.
 System</b>
 I don't wanna die!I'm not ready to die!
-After all...</span>
+After all...

 **F：P.A.
 System</b>
-No one's ever praised me before!No one's ever loved me before...!</span>
+No one's ever praised me before!No one's ever loved me before...!

 ---